Vietnam.vn - Nền tảng quảng bá Việt Nam

 The oath-taking ceremony comes from the need to become close friends, and sometimes to reconcile the custom of returning heads, conflicts in labor production, or to resolve disputes over land, fields, rivers, when having to live next to each other geographically.

 The ceremony of brotherhood is called Prôngooch by the Cơ Tu people, which means Prơliêm - to make the relationship better, Prơ âm - to invite each other to drink wine to maintain a close and affectionate relationship.
-From that meaning, this ceremony of brotherhood creates humanity in the relationship between villages (Vel) and villages, between this ethnic community and other ethnic communities, demonstrating the spirit of solidarity, attachment, and working together to live.
+From that meaning, this ceremony of brotherhood creates humanity in the relationship between villages (Vel) and villages, between this ethnic community and other ethnic communities, expressing the spirit of solidarity, attachment, and working together to live.

-During the ceremony to worship the gods (Yang), when performing the oath of brotherhood, the shaman stands solemnly facing east to receive the rays of light from the sun to pass on to the sworn brothers.
+During the ceremony to worship the gods (Yang), when performing the oath of brotherhood, the shaman stands solemnly facing the east to receive the rays of light from the sun to pass on to the sworn brothers.

 Source: https://baoquangnam.vn/tua-nui-ket-tinh-anh-em-3145695.html